f-sotoodeh/FF/README.md

     `i`|minute
     `s`|second

-    _All other calendar types can be define as modules._
+    _All other calendar types can be defined as modules._

 3. **Where** or `wr`